 The investment world is full of acronyms: IPOs, ETFs, IRAs, the NYSE… they go on and on.

 It may be one of the most important acronyms in the world of money and business.
-But you won’t find it on any conventional finance website… or learn about it in any official study course.
-That’s because this particular acronym is one that our CEO at InvestorPlace, Brian Hunt, came up with himself.
+But you won’t find it on any conventional finance website… That’s because this particular acronym is one that our CEO at InvestorPlace, Brian Hunt, came up with himself.

 “BDT,” says Brian, “stands for Big Dominant Trend.”